Stage Directors UK Research Document (2016-2018)

 Rather than prepare a pitch for myself as a potential employee, I wanted to take the concepts I learned in this unit and apply them to a real world situation where I could embody the core part of my professional practice statement of intent – to make a difference.

-By utilising the framework of making ‘a pitch’ through the structures outlined by this unit, I have created a document that I hope makes up a persuasive call to action.
+By utilising the framework of making ‘a pitch’ through the structures outlined by this course, I have created a document that I hope makes up a persuasive call to action.
 Applying the principles I have learnt of appearing credible and professional in the structure of my remarks, invoking emotional content to connect with my audience, and providing statistics as a basis for my proposal, I have found a real-world application for the content of this unit that supports the central tenet of my professional practice.
 I look forward to integrating this new knowledge into my practice.